-- 1. No advertisements shall be displayed on the media tables or scorer's table prior to or during the conduct of the Championships, except those approved in advance by the NCAA. - 2.
-No advertisements shall be displayed on the competition venue's playing surface prior to or during the conduct of the championships. - 3.
+- 1. No advertisements shall be displayed on the media tables or scorer's table before or during the conduct of the championships, except those approved in advance by the NCAA. - 2.
+No advertisements shall be displayed on the competition venue's playing surface before or during the conduct of the championships. - 3.
 The NCAA shall provide the competition venue with the appropriate decals/field stencils for the approved playing surface markings for the championship. - 4.
 No announcements, except those approved in advance by the NCAA, or for public emergencies, shall be allowed over the public-address system. - 5.
-No video board or LED content, except those provided by or approved in advance by the NCAA, shall be allowed during the time that the NCAA is on site for the championship. - 6.
+No video board or LED content, except those provided by or approved in advance by the NCAA, shall be allowed during the time that the NCAA is on-site for the championship. - 6.
 Only NCAA official marks may be used in promotion of, or in the branding of, the championship.
 All usage of marks must follow NCAA brand guidelines and must be approved by NCAA staff in advance. - 7.
 At no charge, the NCAA will have full access to, and control of, any and all LED and other digital signage inventory, both internal and external to the competition venue.
-This includes TV monitors, video screens, video walls, LED fascia, and all external signage, digital or otherwise.
+This includes TV monitors, video screens, video walls, LED fascia, concourse LED's, temporary LED's such as table boards or basket stanchions and all external signage, digital or otherwise.
 This includes any and all digital inventory to be made available leading up to and throughout the championship, inclusive of any inventory that may be added by the venue after this bid document is signed.

-BROADCASTING, MEDIA AND INTERNET
+BROADCAST, MEDIA AND INTERNET

-Television Truck Parking and Technical Setup.
+1. Television Truck Parking and Technical Setup.
 Adequate television facilities and space shall be available at no cost for all NCAA championship venues for broadcast partners.
 An area for parking the mobile unit shall be available within 150 feet of the power service closest to the anticipated camera positions or announce booth.
 This designated area should provide enough room for two TV production trucks 65 feet long by 25 feet wide.
 There must be room for a third vehicle (Uplink truck) to park in close proximity (within 100 feet) to the primary mobile unit.
-In addition, the primary television entity must have adequate space in the television compound to install up to three production work trailers.
+In addition, the primary television entity must have adequate space in the television compound to install work trailers.

-Competition venues, local organizing committees (LOC) and/or host institutions/conferences shall not charge the NCAA a fee for television crew parking at the venue.
+Competition venues, local organizing committees and/or host institutions/conferences shall not charge the NCAA a fee for television crew parking at the venue.

-- 2. Television Power Requirements.
+2. Television Power Requirements.
 The competition venue shall provide the access to sufficient and reliable electrical power to operate equipment reasonably necessary to effectuate a first-quality, high-definition color telecast.
-Minimum power requirements are as follows: - □ Service size 200 kVA, 208 volt, three phase, three wire no-load voltage at shore power service disconnects to be 220 volts; - □ 1 400 amp solid state circuit breaker service disconnect (can provide 2-200 amp in lieu of the 1 400 amp); - □ 1 3 phase, 150 amps for the television announce position - $\Box$ 2 200 amp solid state circuit breaker service disconnect; - $\Box$ 2 100 amp solid state circuit breaker service disconnects; - □ 2 120 volt, 20 amp duplex outlets each fed from a dedicated 20 amp single pole breaker; and - □ If a generator is required, it shall be a dual twin pack, crystal sync with operator; operator to stay with such generator from hook up to power down.
+Minimum power requirements are as follows:

+Service size - 200 kVA, 208 volt, three phase, three wire - no-load voltage at shore power service disconnects to be 220 volts; , Ш 1 - 400 amp solid state circuit breaker service disconnect (can provide 2-200 amp in lieu of the 1 - 400 amp); 2 - 200 amp solid state circuit breaker service disconnect; 2 - 100 amp solid state circuit breaker service disconnects; 2 - 120 volt, 20 amp duplex outlets each fed from a dedicated 20 amp single pole breaker; and If a generator is required, it shall be a dual twin pack, crystal sync with operator; operator to stay with such generator from hook up to power down.

 NCAA reserves the right to request additional power as needed for enhanced productions.
+Any generator(s) provided are the sole financial responsibility of the championship host and may not be submitted for reimbursement by the NCAA.